ubc-library-rc/digital-exhibits-survey/content/knightlab-customization.md

 ## Display Customization
 1. **StoryMap Size**: This allows you to specify the dimensions of the StoryMap that you share.
 You can also edit this in the "Share" settings.
-2. **Language**: This will set the language of the navigation buttons your completed storymap.
+2. **Language**: This will set the language of the navigation buttons your completed StoryMap.
 3. **Fonts**: This will determine the fonts used for your StoryMap titles and text boxes.
 Each font option offers a pair of fonts, the first one is for the titles, the latter for the text boxes.
 4. **Language**: Use this to change the language setting for the navigational buttons at the top left of the StoryMap, where it would say "Map Overview" and "Back To Beginning."
 5. **Treat as Cartography or Image**: In the vast majority of cases, this will be set to Cartography.
 For those interested in using StoryMap to create a tour of an image, you can read <a href="https://storymap.knightlab.com/gigapixel/">Knightlab's guide to StoryMap for Images</a>.